dildeolupbiten/TkEnneagram/README.md

 ![img7](https://user-images.githubusercontent.com/29302909/96916033-aa10eb80-14af-11eb-9b79-69934bb74b22.png)

-**6.** If a record inserted to treeview is selected and users use the right-click of their mause, a right click menu would open and if they want, users could open the ADB page of the record, remove the record from the treeview and open the Enneagram scores of the record.
+**6.** If a record that is inserted to the treeview is selected and users use the right-click of their mause, a right click menu would open and if they want, users could open the ADB page of the record, remove the record from the treeview and open the Enneagram scores of the record.
 The Enneagram scores would be displayed in a new window like below:

 ![img8](https://user-images.githubusercontent.com/29302909/96916444-3de2b780-14b0-11eb-9ac5-e7dff22dbc9b.png)